BMMRO-tech/BMMRO/app/README.md

 5. Refresh localhost and follow the link in the error after 'You can create it here:'.
 Click Save.
 6. Once the wheels have stopped spinning, your database is set up and your app is ready to use!
 XD

+### Setting up your database emulator

+The app uses a Firestore emulator for running tests against.
+To authenticate this, run `npx firestore login` and follow the commands.

 In the `app` directory, install all dependencies:

 ### `npm install`